 I was once in the same spot as you are right now.
 I discovered this valuable tax relief help program, and I wanted to qualify for the refund.
 First, I had to consider the type of rental property that I called home and how long I had lived there.
 My rental residence is an apartment complex that is subject to property tax each year.
 I pay my monthly rent, and I pay an amount above my monthly rent which is the allocated tax.
 This tax is added on to my monthly rent payments at a 2.5% tax rate.
 These factors qualified me to file for the tax refund the first year.
 For other Arizona cities the retail tax rate added on to rent can range from 1.5% to 3%.

 I also lived at my rental residence from the very first day of January to the very last day of December in each tax year that I qualified for the refund.
 That is an entire year (which is required) so I was confident that my length of residence would allow me to receive the tax relief help in the form of the tax credit.

-If you meet all of the four basic eligibility requirements listed on this page, then head over to my Tax Credit Eligibility for Renters page to learn more information about qualifying for the Arizona State Property Tax Credit.
+If you meet all of the four basic eligibility requirements listed on this page, then head over to my Tax Credit Eligibility for Senior Renters page to learn more information about qualifying for the Arizona Property Tax Refund Credit.